hfrahmann/Hfrahmann.Opauth/README.md

     $this->authenticateAction(); // authenticate again
   }

   /**
-   * This method is called when the authentication was cancelled at the provider.
+   * This method is called when the authentication was cancelled or another problem occurred at the provider.
+   *
+   * @param array $opauthResponseData
-   * @return string
+   * @return void|string
    */
-  public function onOpauthAuthenticationCanceled() {
+  public function onOpauthAuthenticationFailed(array $opauthResponseData) {
     return 'Opauth Authentication Canceled';
   }
 }